Morocco Tour Information

 MOROCCAN PEOPLE: Social, friendly, hospitable, generous, easy-going, genuine

 Morocco’s landscape is as diverse as its cultural heritage and language.
 Much like California in the United States, Morocco has various mountains, desert regions, beaches, and forests.
 The north of the country (around Chefchaouen) is home to the Rif Mountains while the northern coast boasts a Mediterranean climate.
 The middle section of Morocco is home to the cedar forests of the Middle Atlas Mountains while the High Atlas Mountains are located south of Marrakesh and is home to the tallest peak in North Africa, Jbel (Mount) Toubkal (4068 meters).
-This region that acts as a borderland separating Morocco’s top from the Sahara Desert regions to the south.
-The topography helps make Morocco one of the most alluring countries in North Africa, something you’ll experience firsthand as you explore with our team.
+The mountains act as a natural border separating Morocco’s lush valleys and coast from the harsher elements of the Sahara Desert.
+The topography helps make Morocco one of the most alluring countries in North Africa, something you’ll experience firsthand as you explore with our team on your Morocco vacation.

 Money & Shopping